 Village Parkway looking south towards Gregory Avenue

-The 100% plan set for the levee improvements isbeing finalized for bid advertisement.
-Staff is currently working on cultural resource coordination before the project can be advertised for bids this summer and start construction later this year.
-All environmental permit packages have been submitted to the regulatory agencies and are being circulated for review and approval.
-The advertisement period is expected to run through the beginning of July, award of a construction contract in mid-summer, and construction commencing this summer/fall.
+Phase II includes the actual levee construction and is scheduled to start later this year.
+The plans and specifications for the levee improvement project have been finalized and the project is currently being advertised for bid.
+The advertisement period is expected to run through October, award of a construction contract in November, and construction commencing this fall/winter.
+The project is expected to be completed in 2018.
 Staff has finalized consultant agreements for all construction support services, including construction management and environmental compliance support services needed during construction of the levee improvements.
+See bid documents here.